biot-med/terraform-sample/README.md

 ### `generate_template.py`

-Creates a new `.tf` file for a specific BIOT template and updates the project structure accordingly.
+Creates a new `.tf` file for a specific BioT template and updates the project structure accordingly.

 - **Supported Template Types**:
   - patient